-Android continues growth in first half 2010, but iPhone is most desiredAlex Wagner - Deputy Managing Editor, News Desk
+Android continues growth in first half 2010, but iPhone is most desiredAlex Wagner - Editorial Director of News and Content

 Nielsen, the go-to source when you've got a statistic-hungry mind, released a report today on the smartphone market in the first half of 2010.
 Android, which experienced 866 percent sales growth over the past year, had the biggest increase in market share from users buying a device in the past six months, jumping from 17 percent to 27 percent.
 When it comes to all subscribers, however, the story is a little different.
 BlackBerry still holds the biggest slice of the pie, at 35 percent marketshare, with Apple's iOS at 28 percent, Windows Mobile at 15 percent, Android at 13 percent, webOS at 3 percent, and Symbian and Linux tied at 2 percent each.